Tutorial

 )

-Building the project will generate an HTML version of the documentation within the build folder, making it ready for installation.
+Building the project will generate an HTML version of the documentation within the build directory, making it ready for installation or deployment.

 Using the function